 Figure 9 shows the AEP to Dominion Interface (PJM) flowgate.
 It has a contingent element of the Cloverdale 765/345 kV transformer.
-This flowgate was the cause of six daily TSR refusals, all of which were on the DUK to CPLE path.
-The flowgate stands out in Figure 8 as important because of the large quantity requested in the refusals rather than number of refusals.
-Four of the refusals were in the 1,000 MW to 2,500 MW range.
+This flowgate was the cause of twelve hourly, daily or weekly TSR refusals, on a variety of paths.